-I. INTRODUCTION
+1. INTRODUCTION

-Bayesian approach to the problem of continuous quantum measurement is a relatively new subject in solid-state mesoscopics, even though this approach has a long history [1,2] as a general quantum framework and is rather well developed, for example, in quantum optics [3] (for more references, see Ref.
-[4]) The main problem considered in this paper is a very simple question: what is the evolution of a quantum two-level system (qubit) during the process of its measurement by a solid-state detector (Fig. 1)?
-In spite of the question simplicity, the answer is not that trivial.
+The approach of Bayesian analysis to the problem of continuous quantum measurement is a relatively new subject for the solid-state community, even though this approach has a long history1 as a general quantum framework and is rather well developed, for example, in quantum optics^{2,3} (for more references, see Ref.4) The main problem considered in this paper is a very simple question: what is the evolution of a quantum two-level system (qubit) during the process of its measurement by a solid-state detector (Fig. 1)?
+In spite of simplicity of the question, the answer is not trivial.